PeekingDuck includes some “power” nodes that are capable of processing the contents

 We will extend the tutorial for counting hand waves

-with a new custom output node that writes information into a local SQLite database.
+node that writes information into a local SQLite database.

 Note